kwonus/Quelle-Obsolete/Quelle.md

 *print* [1,2,3] + display.record= \<a href=\\"%url%\\"\>%abstract%\</a\>

-Keep in mind, however, the above two examples above are purely notional, your Quelle driver must such record annotations for them to render as expected.
-Consult the documentation for your Quelle cloud-capable driver to determine what record annotations are available in your driver.
+Keep in mind, however, the above two examples above are purely notional, your Quelle driver must support such annotation variables for them to render as expected.
+Consult the documentation for your Quelle cloud-capable driver to determine what record annotation variables are available in your driver.

 So to break open the fragment from the *print* example above: